 Application & Market Utility

-This invention provides a means to which targets inside a diseased cell can be accessed by biotherapeutics.
-Therefore, the present technology could have applicability to vast market needs, such as treatment of cancer, autoimmune disorders, inflammatory diseases, diabetes, cardiovascular diseases, etc. Specifically, the technology can could be used as a carrier for site-specific delivery of biosensors, a genome editing tool, or a therapeutic/diagnostic agent.
+This invention provides a mechanism to deliver biotherapeutics directly to the cytoplasm of a diseased cell.
+Therefore, the present technology could have applicability to vast market needs, such as treatment of cancer, autoimmune disorders, inﬂammatory diseases, diabetes, cardiovascular diseases, etc. Speciﬁcally, the technology can could be used as a carrier for site- speciﬁc delivery of biosensors, genome editing tools, diagnostic agents, or membrane impermeable therapeutics, such as antibodies.

 Model formulations have been synthesized and initial delivery capabilities demonstrated in cell- based experiments.
 Prototype samples can be made available to prospective licensees.